 Nickel is a pure chemical element of the periodic table.
-It is represented by the symbol Ni and it’s atomic number is 28.
+It is represented by the symbol Ni and its atomic number is 28.
 Nickel is a transition metal in the d-block with a high boiling point (14530C).
 It is ductile and exhibits magnetic properties at room temperature.
-First discovered in the 1700s, nickel is used as catalyst to various chemical reactions and one of the main alloying element in stainless steel.
+First discovered in the 1700s, nickel is used as a catalyst for various chemical reactions and is one of the main alloying elements in stainless steel.
 Nickel in Stainless Steel is a widely used constituent.

 More than 66% of globally produced nickel is used to manufacture stainless steel alloy.
-Nickel in stainless steel improves formability, weldability and ductility.
-Nickel containing stainless steel is suitable for high-temperature applications.
+Nickel in stainless steel improves formability, weldability, and ductility.
+Nickel-containing stainless steel is suitable for high-temperature applications.
 They provide very good corrosion resistance and remain ductile at low temperatures.
 In certain applications, nickel increases the corrosion resistance of stainless steel.
-Importance of nickel in stainless steel can be easily understood from the fact that nickel-containing stainless steel grades make up more than 75% of the global stainless steel production.
+The importance of nickel in stainless steel can be easily understood from the fact that nickel-containing stainless steel grades make up more than 75% of global stainless steel production.

 Role of Nickel in Stainless Steel

-There are several benefits that come with addition of nickel in stainless steel.
+There are several benefits that come with the addition of nickel in stainless steel.

-Addition of Nickel increases the toughness of stainless steel.
+The addition of Nickel increases the toughness of stainless steel.
 In general, chromium addition is steel decreases the toughness.
-So, that decrease in toughness is compensated by addition of Nickel.
+So, that decrease in toughness is compensated by the addition of Nickel.
 Ferromagnetism in steel is not desirable in certain applications.
 The chromium addition induces ferromagnetism.
-Proper addition of Nickel helps in countering such problems.
+The proper addition of Nickel helps in countering such problems.

 Nickel in stainless steel work as the austenitic stabilizer.
-Nickel addition in steel functions to stabilise tough and ductile, FCC austenitic structure.
-Conventional steel has a body centred cubic crystal known as ferritic structure.
-Roughly 8% nickel can stabilise the austenitic structure at room temperature.
-This is the reason that most stainless steel grades (Example 304 grade) contains 8 percent nickel.
+Nickel addition in steel functions to stabilize tough and ductile, FCC austenitic structure.
+Conventional steel has a body-centered cubic crystal known as a ferritic structure.
+Roughly 8% nickel can stabilize the austenitic structure at room temperature.
+This is the reason that most stainless steel grades (Example 304 grade) contain 8 percent nickel.
 In the early twentieth century, this composition (18% Chromium and 8% Nickel) was one of the first to be developed in the history of stainless steel.

-In recent times, Manganese and Nitrogen is used to form austenitic structure.
-However, still a small percentage of nickel is deliberately added to all the high-manganese austenitic grades commercially available today.
+In recent times, Manganese and Nitrogen is used to form austenitic structures.
+However, still, a small percentage of nickel is deliberately added to all the high-manganese austenitic grades commercially available today.
 Even the duplex stainless steel grades contain 1 percent or more nickel.

-Even all high strength precipitation-hardening stainless steel grades also contain nickel at appreciable amount.
+Even all high-strength precipitation-hardening stainless steel grades also contain nickel at an appreciable amount.

 Properties of Nickel Containing Stainless Steels